computerwizjared/Capstone/docs/cs140e/assignment-1.md

 I plugged the SD card into my Pi, and it worked!
 I honestly didn't think it would work with all the work I had to do to make things compile with the new version of Rust, but it did!

+Next, I implemented the GPIO driver in `os/pi/src/gpio.rs`.
+This was pretty easy, and I was able to get the LED to blink using the driver rather than directly accessing the registers unsafely.
+I copied the image and ran it on my Pi, and it worked.

+Next, I implemented the UART driver in `os/pi/src/uart.rs`.